rbontekoe/BAWJ/docs/src/chapter3.md

 - create(::Order)::UnpaidInvoice
 - create(::UnpaidInvoice, ::BankStatement)::PaidInvoice
+- create(::UnpaidInvoice)::JournalStatement
+- create(::PaidInvoice)::JournalStatement
-- create(::Invoice)::JournalStatement
+- create(::UnpaidInvoice, ::Int)::UnpaidInvoiceDue

-In Julia, you can use the same function name as long as the `signature` is different, other types or number of arguments.
-It is called [multiple dispatch](https://en.wikipedia.org/wiki/Multiple_dispatch).
+In Julia, you can use the same function name as long as the `signature` is different, so other types and, or the number of arguments.
+One calls it [`multiple dispatch`](https://en.wikipedia.org/wiki/Multiple_dispatch).

-We define and create the `Order, with the Training, Company, Contact, and Student` objects in the test code to simplify the course.
+We have defined and created the `Order, with the Training, Company, Contact, and Student` objects in the test module [AppliSales](https://github.com/rbontekoe/AppliSales.jl) to simplify the course.

-[DataFrames.jl](SQLite, tableName),  makes it easy to work with data.
+Also, we have already created a test module [AppliGeneralLedger](https://github.com/rbontekoe/AppliGeneralLedger.jl) to make it easier to test the code in this chapter.

 ### Methods of the Infrastructure layer

 Database:
 - connect(path::String)::SQLite.DB
-- save(db::SQLite.DB, tablename::String, invoice::Array{Invoice, 1})
+- archive(db::SQLite.DB, tablename::String, item::Array{Any, 1})
-- read(db::SQLite.DB, tablename::String, selection::String)::DataFrame
+- store(db::SQLite.DB, tablename::String, data_type::Array{Any, 1})

-DBAdapter:
-- archive(invoice::Invoice)
-- find(invoice::Invoice, condition::Boolean)::DataFrame

-Email:
-- to_pdf(invoice::Invoice, filename::String)::File
-- send(invoice::Invoice, filename::String)
+- retrieve(db::SQLite.DB, tablename::String)::DataFrame
-- send(report::DataFrame)
+- retrieve(db::SQLite.DB, tablename::String, selection::String)::DataFrame

+You find the methods in our module [AppliSQLite](https://github.com/rbontekoe/AppliSQLite.jl), which we will use in the course.
+It makes use of the module SQLite.

-[SQLite.jl](https://juliadatabases.github.io/SQLite.jl/stable/) is the Julia package for SQLite, which we will use in the course.
-You can use it as an on-disk database file, but also as an in-memory database.
+[SQLite.jl](https://juliadatabases.github.io/SQLite.jl/stable/) is a Julia package, You can use it as an on-disk database file, but also as an in-memory database.
 The last option is ideal for testing.

 ## Application infrastructure